 Dunmore is a somewhat small borough located in the state of Pennsylvania.
 With a population of 13,379 people and four constituent neighborhoods, Dunmore is the 69th largest community in Pennsylvania.
 Dunmore has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.

-Unlike some boroughs, Dunmore isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Dunmore are a mix of both white- and blue-collar jobs.
+Dunmore is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Dunmore is a borough of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Dunmore who work in office and administrative support (18.58%), sales jobs (10.41%), and management occupations (9.90%).
+There are especially a lot of people living in Dunmore who work in office and administrative support (16.28%), sales jobs (10.41%), and management occupations (9.60%).

 The people who call Dunmore home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Dunmore residents report their race to be White, followed by Asian.
 Important ancestries of people in Dunmore include Irish, German, Polish, and English.

 The most common language spoken in Dunmore is English.
 Other important languages spoken here include Spanish and Italian.